-Gisèle Kapinga (right), a lawyer from DR Congo, was one of 27 women defense lawyers from across Francophone Africa who gathered in Kigali, Rwanda, for a first-of-its-kind event strengthening women’s leadership in the legal profession and identify strategies for breaking down barriers that prevent women from joining defenders’ ranks.
+Gisèle Kapinga (right), a lawyer from DR Congo, was one of 27 women defense lawyers from across Francophone Africa who gathered in Kigali, Rwanda, for a first-of-its-kind event strengthening women’s leadership in the legal profession and identifying strategies for breaking down barriers that prevent women from joining defenders’ ranks.

 As Gisèle told her story, the other women in the room– all of them defense lawyers – nodded their heads.
 For many of them, discrimination has been an unfortunate part of their professional lives, and many shared similar stories of discrimination both directed at them or at their female clients.

 Around the world, women remain underrepresented in justice system roles, including defenders.
 A 2011 report issued by the UN Secretary General noted that this under representation “undoubtedly reflects institutionalized gender discrimination within the justice system.”
 In Rwanda, women comprise just 22 percent of the Rwanda Bar Association.

 The Kigali gathering – the first ever of women defenders from across the countries of Francophone Africa – was intended to lay the groundwork for permanently changing this reality.
 Hosted by International Bridges to Justice, a Geneva-based organization that works to protect the due process rights of accused individuals by providing them with early access to a competent, effective lawyer, the event provided the lawyers with training in leadership, communications, and criminal defense skills.